brokenkernel/blog/content/posts/code-review-research.md

 # Impact On Defects

-**Organisational Structure** One of the few metrics we have that reliability identifies defects in code is Organizational Structure.
+**Organisational Structure** One of the few metrics we have that reliability identifies defects in code is Organisational Structure.
 In particular the more people that touch specific binaries (both now and across time), the further apart those people are, and so on, the more likely defects are. [^2] I mention this because I mostly think of code review in larger organisations with modern review tooling.
 Doing the same at a tiny startup with many fewer people touching the code (and with much more shared domain knowledge) may have a different impact.

 # References